volkerrath/BTI_2021/README.md

 reconstructions, Geophys.
 J. Int., 2006, 164, 236-245

 Mottaghy, D; Majorowicz, J & Rath, V: Ground surface temperature histories reconstructed from boreholes in Poland: implications for spatial variability, in Przybylak, R; Majorowicz, J; Brázdil, R & Kejna, M (Eds.)
-G The climate of Poland in historical times in relation to the Climate of Europe, Springer, Berlin, 2010
+The climate of Poland in historical times in relation to the Climate of Europe, Springer, Berlin, 2010

 Mottaghy, D; Schwamborn, G & Rath, V: Past climate changes and permafrost depth at the Lake El'gygytgyn site: implications from data and thermal modelling, Climate of the Past, 2013, 8, 119-133